SAP/jenkins-library/documentation/docs/scenarios/rfc-upload/Readme.md

 * [Docker environment](https://docs.docker.com/get-started/)
 * You have set up Project “Piper”.
 See [guided tour](https://sap.github.io/jenkins-library/guidedtour/)
 * A transport request
-* Docker image for attaching binaries available.
+* Docker image for attaching binaries to transport requests via RFC available.
 Due to legal reasons there is no pre-build docker image.
 How to create the docker image is explained [here](https://github.com/SAP/devops-docker-images/tree/master/node-rfc)

 ### Project Prerequisites